-Today, we’re talking to Lindsey Page, the founder of Radically Fit Oakland.
-Radically Fit is the Bay Area’s body positive community gym for all queer, trans, POC, big bodied and fat identified
+Today, we’re talking to Luca Page, the founder of Radically Fit Oakland.
+Radically Fit is the Bay Area’s body-positive community gym for all queer, trans, POC, big-bodied and fat identified

-Lindsey first got into fitness while grieving the loss of a close friend.
-With physical movement being such an important part of her healing, she wanted to share it with others through her training.
+Luca first got into fitness while grieving the loss of a close friend.
+With physical movement being such an important part of her healing, they wanted to share it with others through her training.

 In this episode we talk about…

-- Lindsey’s experiences working in the fitness industry, and not having a body type traditionally seen as “fit.”
+- Luca’s experiences working in the fitness industry, and not having a body type traditionally seen as “fit.”

 - Ways the fitness industry relies on shaming as a key marketing tactic, and how we can change that.